alan-agius4/speedy-commit-msg-hook/README.md

 ## Configuration

-By default, it will try to locate the `speedy-commit-msg.json` file in the root of your project folder.
+By default, will try to locate the `speedy-commit-msg.json` file in the root of your project folder.

 If the file is not found it will fallback to an internal `speedy-commit-msg.json` found in `config` folder.